-Agent Indications and Dosing Minocycline Agents · Minocin® (minocycline capsulea) minocycline tablet For the treatment of infections due to susceptible strains of microorganisms (see labeling for details) In acute intestinal amebiasis, minocycline may be a useful adjunct to amebicides For the treatment of asymptomatic carriers of Neisseria meningitidis to eliminate meningococci from the nasopharynx In severe acne, minocycline may be useful adjunctive therapy Labeling does not include dosing recommendations for treatment of acne.
+Agent Indications and Dosing Minocycline Agents Minocin® (minocycline capsule3) minocycline tablet For the treatment of infections due to susceptible strains of microorganisms (see labeling for details) In acute intestinal amebiasis, minocycline may be a useful adjunct to amebicides For the treatment of asymptomatic carriers of Neisseria meningitidis to eliminate meningococci from the nasopharynx In severe acne, minocycline may be useful adjunctive therapy Labeling does not include dosing recommendations for treatment of acne.
 Typical dosing is 50-100 mg twice daily.

-Agent Indications and Dosing Minocycline Agents Solodyn®, Minocycline SR (minocycline extended-release tablet) ^a To treat only inflammatory lesions of non- nodular moderate to severe acne vulgaris in patients 12 years of age and older.
-Solodyn did not demonstrate any effect on non- inflammatory lesions The recommended dosage of Solodyn is approximately 1 mg/kg once daily for 12 weeks XiminoTM (minocycline extended-release capsule) To treat only inflammatory lesions of non- nodular moderate to severe acne vulgaris in patients 12 years of age and older Ximino did not demonstrate any effect on non- inflammatory acne lesions.
-Safety of Ximino has not been established beyond 12 weeks of use The recommended dosage of Ximino is approximately 1 mg/kg once daily for 12 weeks a - generic equivalents are available
+Solodyn®, Minocycline ER (minocycline extended-release tablet) a To treat only inflammatory lesions of non- nodular moderate to severe acne vulgaris in patients 12 years of age and older.
+Solodyn did not demonstrate any effect on non- inflammatory lesions The recommended dosage of Solodyn is approximately 1 mg/kg once daily for 12 weeks MinoliraTM (minocycline extended- release tablet) To treat only inflammatory lesions of non- nodular moderate to severe acne vulgaris in patients 12 years of age and older.
+Minolira has not been evaluated in the treatment of infections The recommended dosage is approximately 1 mg/kg once daily for 12 weeks XiminoTM (minocycline extended-release capsule) To treat only inflammatory lesions of non- nodular moderate to severe acne vulgaris in patients 12 years of age and older Ximino did not demonstrate any effect on non- inflammatory acne lesions.
+Safety of Ximino has not been established beyond 12 weeks of use a - generic equivalents are available The recommended dosage of Ximino is approximately 1 mg/kg once daily for 12 weeks a - generic equivalents are available mild acne, or in conjunction with topical retinoid, or systemic antibiotic therapy for moderate to severe acne.
+Topical antibiotics are not recommended in monotherapy due to risk of bacterial resistance.
+Topical adapalene, tretinoin, and benzoyl peroxide can be safely used in the management of preadolescent acne in children.
+Azelaic acid is useful as an adjunctive acne treatment and is recommended in the treatment of postinflammatory dyspigmentation.
+Topical dapsone 5% gel is recommended for inflammatory acne, particularly in adult females with acne.
+There is limited data to support sulfur, nicotinamide, resorcinol, sodium sulfacetamide, aluminum chloride, and zinc in the treatment of acne.